shumarb/learning/java/memory-management/README.md

   - Characteristics:
     - LIFO (Last In, First Out) structure.
     - Memory is automatically allocated and deallocated as methods are called and return.
-    - Limited Size: Fixed size per thread, leading to stack overflow if exceeded.
+    - Fixed size per thread, leading to stack overflow if exceeded.

 - Heap Memory
-  - Purpose: Stores dynamically allocated objects and class instances.
+  - Purpose: Stores dynamically-allocated objects and class instances.
   - Characteristics:
     - **Dynamic Size**: Grows and shrinks as objects are created and garbage collected.
     - Objects remain in memory until they are no longer referenced and are eligible for garbage collection.